 What is a Boat Skipper?

-A boat skipper is a person that commands a boat and its crew.
-In naval terms, a skipper is liable for the care and safety of the ship, vessel, boat or yacht.
-This is true of the captain too.
-Additionally, the captain is also accountable for the care and sanctuary of the crew.
-That’s why a captain is also known as a skipper.
+A boat skipper is a person who commands a boat and its crew.
+In naval terms, a skipper is liable for the care and safety of the ship, vessel, boat, or yacht.
+The same is true of the captain.

 The Duties of a Boat Skipper

 A boat skipper is the heart of a vessel.
-He or she is liable for the boat and must take care of everything else related to it.
-Accordingly, everything the skipper says ought to be interpreted as a command by the occupants of the boat.
-This is because, sometimes, the decisions made by the skipper could be the difference between your life and death.
+He or she is liable for the boat and must handle everything related to it.
+Accordingly, the boat’s occupants should interpret everything the skipper says as a command.

-The skipper’s work not only involves the earnest work on board.
-It can further involve his recommendations on exciting routes, new sites to visit or instructions to follow while in the water or on shore.
-He is conclusively responsible not just for the sanctuary of the boat but also the protection, welfare, and comfort of all those on board.
+The skipper’s work involves earnest work on board.
+It can also affect his recommendations on exciting routes, new sites to visit, or instructions to follow while in the water or on shore.

 The Demands on a Skipper

 The demands on a boat skipper vary according to where the boat is navigating.
 In case the boat is cruising close to the beach, within easy access of a native port, the skipper’s job is simple.
-Once the boat is covering longer passages, at some distance off the shore, and away from the region the skipper is familiar with, his responsibilities become more wanting.
-This is because he must allow for likely night cruising, approaching unfamiliar harbors, and the likelihood of having to navigate through bad weather.

-Offshore, at a significant distance from land, the demands become even greater.
-They can include coping with lengthened periods of poor weather, gear failure when there’s no one nearby to call for help, crew illness and many more.
-Actually, these are just a few of the challenges the boat skipper may need to handle.
+They can include coping with lengthened periods of poor weather, gear failure when there’s no one nearby to call for help, crew illness, and many more.
+These are just a few challenges the boat skipper may need to handle.

-Responsibilities of a skipper
+Responsibilities of a Skipper

 The Working Hours for a Skipper

-When it comes to working hours, a skipper is usually dependent on the field of work.
-If a boat skipper is self-employed operating on his own boat, he can function for as long as he wants.
-A skipper that is on an inshore boat would go back to the shore every day while the offshore boats venturing out in waters away from the shore would be in a position to return just after days, or weeks at sea.
+A skipper on an inshore boat would return to the shore daily, while the offshore boats venturing out in waters away from the shore could return just after days or weeks at sea.

 Characteristics of a Good Skipper